vmware-tanzu/tanzu-dev-portal/content/learningpaths/consulting-around-design-systems/is-a-design-system-right-for-your-team.md

-* Attend design crits or product demos
+* Attend design critiques or product demos
 * Study how components are used for standard interaction patterns
 * Read product training materials if they exist

 Circle back to the interviewing of current teams.
 You’ll probably dig up some good dirt.
-Liiiiike:
+For example: